-Noncustodial (Legal) Parent Applications
+Noncustodial (Legal) Parent Application

-Children who are not referred for child support services and are not included in any open IV-D child support case may become eligible for full child support services if the noncustodial (legal) parent requests services, signs a MDHS-CSE-675, Application for Child Support Services, and pays the required twenty-five dollar (\$25.00) fee.
+Children who are not referred for child support services and are not included in any open IV-D child support case may become eligible for full child support services if the noncustodial (legal)

+pays the required twenty-five dollar (\$25.00) fee.
 However, the custodial parent will be assessed the thirty-five dollar (\$35) annual fee, if applicable.